Have questions? We have some answers. Check our most commonly asked questions below or ask a new one of us through the contact form.

 What are the deadlines for raising support?

-- You need to have at least 61% of your total support goal in to your TWR account 30 days prior to the internship in order for us to book your flights.
+- You need to have at least 60% of your total support goal in your TWR account 30 days prior to the internship in order for us to book your flights.
 We can’t wait any longer than that because airfares will go out of your budget range.
-If we get a cheaper than budgeted ticket, we will reduce your total support goal to account for that.
+If we get cheaper than the budgeted tickets, we will reduce your total support goal to account for that.

 What happens if I have an emergency during the internship?